Manual

 ram#

-• description: install the code in RAM rather than flash (cant be used with startup`).
+- description: install the code in RAM rather than flash (can

 team#